Merkoba/Hue/installation.md

 }
 ```

-The admin's username must go in superuser_usernames in user_config.secret.json.
-It's used to take over control of the main room.
-The main room is created on first join, with no roles.
-To get admin on the room use /annex.
+The admin's username must go in superuser_usernames in user_config.secret.json

+The main room is created at startup if it doesn't exist.

+To get admin rights on the room use /annex after joining it.

 To have a fully working system, as it is intended, getting all the API keys (YouTube, Imgur) is very recommended.
 If you don't need some of these, disable them in user_config.json (for example "youtube_enabled": false) A Google Recaptcha key is necessary to enable captcha verification on registration, though captcha support can be disabled ("recaptcha_enabled": false).
-Set API keys in user_config.secret.json.
+Set API keys in user_config.secret.json

-Put the files in the directory you want it work and call "npm install".
-That should install all necessary packages.

-There is no need to create database tables, all of that is done automatically.

-Redis is now required, to store link metadata in database 10.
-Install and setup Redis.
+Call "npm install" to install node dependencies.

+Install redis.

+Go to utils/ and run `bundle_all` to create the frontend files.

+Try running the server with `node server/www`

 To run it properly in production you will have to configure Apache or some other webserver to use a reverse proxy.
 A sample vhost configuration for Apache (apache_vhost.conf) is included.
 For using https, LetsEncrypt is suggested.